Corrective Smooth Modifier¶

 - Original Coordinates

 - Use the original input vertex positions.
-This relies on the original mesh having the same number of vertices as the original mesh.
+This relies on the original mesh having the same number of vertices as the input, modified mesh.

 - Bind Coordinates

 - Optionally you may bind the modifier to a specific state.
-This requires that there are constructive modifiers such as Subdivision Surface or Mirror being applied before this modifier in the stack.
+This is required when there are constructive modifiers such as Subdivision Surface or Mirror in the stack before this modifier.